Three browser tabs, two half-finished documents, and one good idea you are about to forget

 Instead of forcing an ADHD brain into neurotypical frameworks, the ADHD Operating System Approach starts from a different premise: treat ADHD as a different operating system that needs its own software.
 You do not run Mac apps on a Linux machine and blame the hardware when they crash.

 The mechanism traces back to how dopamine-seeking ADHD brains operate.
-Neuroscientist Nora Volkow and colleagues used PET imaging to demonstrate that the dopaminergic reward pathway operates differently in ADHD, with reduced tonic dopamine levels creating a constant drive toward stimulation [4].
-When a task does not provide enough novelty or urgency, the ADHD brain literally cannot sustain engagement.
+Neuroscientist Nora Volkow and colleagues used PET imaging to demonstrate that the dopaminergic reward pathway operates differently in ADHD, with reduced D2/D3 receptor availability and dopamine transporter binding associated with reward-motivation deficits [4].
+When a task does not provide enough novelty or urgency, the ADHD brain struggles to sustain engagement.
 Not a willpower failure.
 The neurochemistry simply does not cooperate.
 So you design around it.

 Here is what that looks like in practice.
-Consider a software developer with ADHD who stopped trying to follow a strict morning-to-evening coding schedule.
-Instead, she rotated between coding, design work, and documentation every 20 minutes, used a body doubling app during her least-engaging tasks, and kept a visual timer on her desk for every block.
-Within three weeks, she estimated her deep work output roughly doubled compared to her previous single-task schedule.
-The shift was not gradual — once she stopped fighting her wiring and leaned into structured rotation, the resistance that had been consuming her energy dropped noticeably.
-Her specific workflow: morning coding sprints in 20-minute blocks, body doubling via Focusmate for afternoon documentation (her highest-resistance task), and visual timers during design sessions to prevent hyperfocus from swallowing her entire afternoon.
+Picture a software developer with ADHD, as an illustration rather than a case study, who stops trying to follow a strict morning-to-evening coding schedule.
+Instead she rotates between coding, design work, and documentation every 20 minutes, uses a body doubling app during her least-engaging tasks, and keeps a visual timer on her desk for every block.
+Each of those three moves has its own evidence behind it above, which is the point of the illustration: the structure does the regulating.
+Her workflow would look like this: morning coding sprints in 20-minute blocks, body doubling via Focusmate for afternoon documentation (her highest-resistance task), and visual timers during design sessions to prevent hyperfocus from swallowing her entire afternoon.

 The three core principles of the ADHD Operating System Approach: